 Alzheimer’s tends to affect those aged 65 and over, and the risk of getting the condition doubles roughly every five years.
 Although Alzheimer’s is generally thought of as a condition that affects older adults, it can be diagnosed in individuals younger than 65.
 There are over 400,000 in the UK who live with early-onset Alzheimer’s.
 Instead of the memory function being the obvious symptoms like in older adults, speech, vision or decision making behaviours are usually the first areas to be affected.

-Jayne says: “Alzheimer’s isn’t the label that should just be attributed to everyone with the condition – people living with Alzheimer’s are human beings with their own personality, interests and identity.
+Our experts say: “Alzheimer’s isn’t the label that should just be attributed to everyone with the condition – people living with Alzheimer’s are human beings with their own personality, interests and identity.
 You’re still caring for a person and not the Alzheimer’s, which is the message that I try to give all who support family, friends or customers with the condition.

-She continues: “Family members often say that their loved ones are not there anymore, and I disagree with this.
+They continue: “Family members often say that their loved ones are not there anymore, and I disagree with this.
 It is the same person, but in their mind they have gone back in time.
 Instead of thinking of them as ‘lost’, I believe that they need to get to know their loved ones again and learn to live in their ‘reality’.”

 People living with the latter stages of Alzheimer’s tend to require consistent monitoring and care.
 Helping Hands aims to ensure as many people living with Alzheimer’s and other types of dementia are able to live in the comforts of their own home for as long as possible.
 Whether that’s with the support of a visiting carer who pops in every day, or a live-in carer that will live with you or your loved one – routine and feeling safe is extremely important for those living with dementia.